-If we alicable along the explanation of equiposite the material to use like the annual condi- If applicable, does the submission describe the potential to replicate the proposed solu tion and specified the additional support that would be required?
-If this is not relevant to t he project an explanation should be provided to as to why not.
+If applicable, does the submission describe the potential to replicate the proposed solu tion and specified the additional support that would be required?
+If this is not relevant to the project an explanation should be provided to as to why not.